-Most professional photographers agree that the early and later parts of the day are the best times for shooting.
+Most professional photographers agree that the early and later parts of the day are among some of the best times for shooting.
 If you really want the very best photos, with the warmest, richest and most incredible light, then you really need to know about the golden hour.

 How does the golden hour work?